JetBrains/kotlin-web-site/docs/topics/native/native-binary-licenses.md

 Like many other open-source projects, Kotlin relies on third-party work.
 This means that the Kotlin project also includes the code developed not by JetBrains s.r.o. or the Kotlin programming language contributors.
-Sometimes it is not the exact code but derived work, like the code rewritten from C++ to Kotlin.
+Sometimes it is not the exact code but derived work, such as the code rewritten from C++ to Kotlin.

 >  You can find licenses for the third-party work used in Kotlin in our GitHub repository:
 >